Don't lose touch with Laragai House

 Be sure to signup to our newsletter below in order to stay up-to-date with all of the latest news and events here at Laragai House.

-When our guests arrive, often after a long, hot, sometimes bumpy, journey, Laragai House can look like a small slice of heaven.
-Green, lush, gardens, views that go on and on, and the big thatched roof that towers up and flanked by our famous palm trees.
+When our guests arrive, often after a long journey, Laragai House can feel like a small slice of heaven.
+Green, lush gardens, views that go on and on, and the big thatched roof that towers up and is surrounded by our famous palm trees.

-The idea for the house was to feel like a home; somewhere the two brothers could come to to escape the winter cold in England or the hectic business meetings of Nairobi, invite their friends and enjoy spending time together.
-The house was built to reflect this lifestyle, and the owner’s English tastes.
-With high ceilings, big fireplaces, a huge Drawing Room and silver service dinners, the original Laragai House would not have looked too out of place in the English countryside!
+The house was built in 1993 by two brothers Lord Michael and Lord Valentine Cecil.
+The idea for the house was to feel like a home away from home.
+Somewhere where the brothers could escape from the cold English winters, invite their friends and enjoy spending time together.
+With high ceilings, big fireplaces and an expansive Drawing Room, the house would not look out of place in the English countryside.

-Over the years, the house has been improved, renovated and expanded (with a new cottage recently finished in 2018, also built by Andy) over the years, but in reality the charm and baronial feel has not left.
+Over the years, the house has been improved, renovated and expanded (with a new cottage recently finished in 2018, also built by Andy).
 In 2015, Laragai House was bought by the current owners, George and Lucilla Stephenson, and more improvements were put in.

 Here at Laragai House we offer our guests a wide array of different activities to enjoy, from horse riding to helicopter trips.